 Description

-The footbridge is built of coursed rock-faced stone and has a single chamfered segmental arch over the stream.
-The parapets have battered outer faces, ashlar saddleback copings and terminate in big square piers with pyramidal caps.
-On the outer side are double wooden gates with reeded muntins, open panels and fleur-de-lys cast iron cresting.
+The footbridge and walls of Baglan brook are located around the churchyard of St Catharine.
+The footbridge is constructed from coursed rock-faced stone and features a single chamfered segmental arch that spans the stream.
+Its parapets have battered outer faces, ashlar saddleback copings, and end in large square piers topped with pyramidal caps.
+On the outer side, there are double wooden gates with reeded muntins, open panels, and fleur-de-lys cast iron cresting.

-The bridge spans the Baglan brook which runs through a stone-lined channel with rock-faced stone walls and plain iron railings facing the road cast by W. Davies of Briton Ferry and dated 1882, and enters a culvert at the S end below Church Road through a segmental-headed arch.
-The churchyard wall returns along the SW side, facing Church Road, with cast iron railings on a dwarf wall and intermediate stone piers with saddleback copings.
-On the N side of the bridge is a revetment wall abutting the stone-lined stream at right angles, which retains the upper part of the churchyard.
-The boundary wall has a short return at the N end, comprising a concave wall with 2 square dressed stone piers and double cast iron gates.
+The bridge crosses the Baglan brook, which flows through a stone-lined channel with rock-faced stone walls and plain iron railings facing the road.
+These railings were cast by W. Davies of Briton Ferry and are dated 1882.
+The brook enters a culvert at the southern end below Church Road through a segmental-headed arch.
+The churchyard wall runs along the southwest side, facing Church Road, and features cast iron railings on a dwarf wall with intermediate stone piers topped with saddleback copings.
+On the northern side of the bridge, there is a revetment wall that abuts the stone-lined stream at a right angle, retaining the upper part of the churchyard.
+The boundary wall has a short return at the northern end, which consists of a concave wall with two square dressed stone piers and double cast iron gates.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.